Gold Coast Australia So Much More Than Surfers Paradise

 I know this sounds like a typically female question.
 But let me assure you my husband was glad I told him to rug up when we went whale watching on the Gold Coast in August.

+It's easy to look out of the window in the morning, see the blue sky and think I'll wear shorts!
 10 miles offshore with a pesky cold westerley blowing right at you - you'll be glad you took the advice to bring some warm clothes!

 Don't forget to check out my whale watching tour review and photos of our August whale watching trip.